itdxer/neupy/_sources/2016/12/17/hyperparameter_optimization_for_neural_networks.txt

 There are a few disadvantages related to the Gaussian Process with Expected Improvement.

-1. Do not work well for categorical variables.
-In case if neural networks it's can be a type of activation function.
+1. It doesn't work well for categorical variables.
+In case if neural networks it can be a type of activation function.

-2. Searches new step based on the best observation.
-Neural Networks usually involve randomization (like weight initialization and dropout) during the training process which influences a final score.
-Running neural network with the same parameters can lead to different outputs.
+2. GP with EI selects new set of parameters based on the best observation.
+Neural Network usually involves randomization (like weight initialization and dropout) during the training process which influences a final score.
+Running neural network with the same parameters can lead to different scores.
 Which means that our best score can be just lucky output for the specific set of parameters.

-3. Can be difficult to select right hyperparameters for Gaussian Process.
-Gaussian Process has lots of different kernel types and you also can construct more complicated kernels using simple kernels as a building block.
+3. It can be difficult to select right hyperparameters for Gaussian Process.
+Gaussian Process has lots of different kernel types.
+In addition you can construct more complicated kernels using simple kernels as a building block.

-4. Works slower when the number of hyperparameters increases.
-That's typical an issue when you deal with a huge number of parameters.
+4. It works slower when number of hyperparameters increases.
+That's an issue when you deal with a huge number of parameters.

 Tree-structured Parzen Estimators (TPE)
 ---------------------------------------